Inman first published an earlier version of this story in January 2021. This post was updated on Friday, January 7, 2022.

 “No it’s a sin,” yet another agent argued.
 “One of the richest countries on Earth and a single person pays $600 plus for insurance.”

-Despite some discontent, a 2020 survey from the National Association of Realtors (NAR) shows that a majority, or 85 percent, did have health insurance last year.
+Still, despite some discontent about the issue a 2020 survey from the National Association of Realtors (NAR) shows that a majority, or 85 percent, did have health insurance last year.
 However, for those who didn’t have coverage, the overwhelming reason cited for their lack of a plan was the cost of either premiums or deductibles.

 The way that agents tend to get their health care is also telling.
 According to the NAR survey, 31 percent, or a plurality, get coverage from their spouse’s plan.
 Another 21 percent are covered by Medicare, and 2 percent use Medicaid.
 Together, these findings indicate that well over half the industry is getting health care from somewhere outside their work.